Dodo reaches beyond pizza

 Quality will be the main factor.
 Everything we do has to be high quality.
 Everything is going to be built based on the key values of our company—openness and partnership with every business partner, including franchisees.
 “Our success is our partners’ success” is going to be the formula for any Dodo franchising business.

 When will we start to launch new franchising concepts in Russia?
 Pretty soon.
 We are now considering a kebab (shawarma) chain with a mobile app for order processing, the option to adjust recipes to your liking, and guaranteed safety and hygiene standards.
 We’re also considering chains of bakeries, coffee shops, sushi and wok bars.
 We dream of an accessible bed-and-breakfast chain with cool, stylish design and usability that will be managed through a smartphone, without managers, and with a mobile app instead of keys.
 All of that is a very familiar retail business.
 It works on the same principles.
 A multitude of details influences profitability.
 A multitude of customers.
 We know that very well.
-And we are going to implement existing technology and the Dodo IS digital platform everywhere.
+And we are going to implement existing technology currently changing the fast food industry and the Dodo IS digital platform everywhere.

 It is breathtaking to think of what awaits us.
 If you want to embark on that journey with us as a member of our team, a franchisee partner, an investor, or a supplier, follow our updates and don’t forget to subscribe to our newsletter.